puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 #### Classes vs. Definitions

-Classes and definitions are created similarly (although classes do not accept parameters), but they are used very differently.
+Classes and definitions are created similarly but they are used very differently.

 Definitions are used to define reusable objects which will have multiple instances on a given host, so they cannot include any resources that will only have one instance.
 For instance, multiple uses of the same define cannot create the same file.

 Classes, on the other hand, are guaranteed to be singletons -- you can include them as many times as you want and you'll only ever get one copy of the resources.

 Most often, services will be defined in a class, where the service's package, configuration files, and running service will